nicholasl23638/OnShapeToURDF/README.md

 # OnShapeToURDF
 Full disclaimer: I yoinked most of this stuff from The Construct's course on URDF :)

+I named the robot in this case "dingus".
+Any reference to the name dingus should be replaced with your robot's name.

 In most cases where you need to know how to use URDF files, you need to create a ROS version for a robot you have.
 Normally, we have a full assembly of our robots in a CAD system.
 These robot models are highly convoluted, and generating an accurate URDF version by hand is no easy feat.